GoogleCloudPlatform/accelerated-platforms/platforms/gke/base/use-cases/inference-ref-arch/examples/comfyui/README.md

   ```

   Replace `<SUPPORT_EMAIL_ADDRESS>` with a group email address that you are a
-  manger on or your personal email address.
+  manager on or your personal email address.
+The email address should be
+  supplied without the domain.

 ### Default IAP access